Watch a video of this sermon here

 He gave himself.

-We’ve grown accustomed to the idea that we can somehow buy God off when we write a check for missions, instead of rolling up our sleeves and getting our hands dirty, instead of working side by side with those we hope to serve.
-We think we can use cash to satisfy our spiritual deficiency.
+We’ve grown accustomed to the idea that we can somehow buy God off when we write a check, instead of putting ourselves at God’s disposal.
+We think we can use moeny to satisfy our spiritual deficiency.
 But God isn’t in the business of taking bribes.
 God is in the business of creating life, life for us and life with us.

-In both of these readings, God was announcing a new way of being in community, with God and with each other.
+In both the gospel and Paul’s letter to Corinth, God was announcing a new way for us to be in community with God and with each other.
 Paul reminds us that this new way of being together may look foolish to others.
 But it is how we proclaim Christ crucified, and how we reveal the power of God and the wisdom of God.

 As we gather at Christ’s Table now, Jesus invites us to lift up the foolishness of the Cross and enter into the mystery of God’s great love, not only for us, but for those the world might consider unworthy, unwanted, foolish.
 Christ invites you to his Table now, to share the feast.
 Will you take your place alongside your brothers and sisters, whoever they may be, and recognize that Christ’s cross makes us one?